- Ingrown toenails occur when the edges or corners of the nail grow into the skin next to the nail.

 Early-stage symptoms include:

-- skin next to the nail becomes tender, swollen, or hard
+- skin next to the nail becoming tender, swollen, or hard

 If your toe becomes infected, symptoms may include: